SCCM Console Slowness Issues and How to Fix SQL Query Timeout Configuration Manager

 Solution:-

 SCCM Console Slowness Issues How to Fix SQL Query Timeout Configuration Manager ConfigMgr?
-If the above query returns the result faster, then there is no change required in your environment.
-Before making any changes on the DB take a backup !!
+If the above query returns a faster result, then no change is required in your environment.
+Before making any changes to the DB, take a backup!!

 ALTER DATABASE <CM_DB> SET COMPATIBILITY_LEVEL = 110; GO

-To set an SCCM/ConfigMgr database running on SQL Server 2016 to the SQL Server 2016 CE compatibility level, use the following:
+Use the following to set an SCCM/ConfigMgr database running on SQL Server 2016 to the SQL Server 2016 CE compatibility level.

 ALTER DATABASE <CM_DB> SET COMPATIBILITY_LEVEL = 130; GO

-However, when a database is upgraded from an earlier version of SQL Server, the database retains its existing compatibility level if it is at the minimum allowed for that instance of SQL Server.
+However, when a database is upgraded from an earlier version of SQL Server, it retains its existing compatibility level if it is at the minimum allowed for that instance of SQL Server.

 Upgrading SQL Server with a database at a compatibility level lower than the allowed level automatically sets the database to the lowest compatibility level allowed by SQL.

 One of the performance improvements in SQL Server 2014 is the redesign of cardinality estimation.
-The component which does cardinality estimation (CE) is called the cardinality estimator.
+The cardinality estimation (CE) component is called the cardinality estimator.

 It is the essential component of the SQL query processor for query plan generation.
 Cardinality estimates are predictions of the final row count and row counts of intermediate results (such as joins, filtering, and aggregation).

-These estimates have a direct impact on plan choices such as join order, join type, etc. Prior to SQL Server 2014, the cardinality estimator was largely based on SQL Server 7.0 codebase.
+These estimates directly impact plan choices such as join order, join type, etc. Before SQL Server 2014, the cardinality estimator was primarily based on SQL Server 7.0 codebase.

-SQL Server 2014 introduces a new design and the new cardinality estimator is based on research on modern workloads and learning from past experience.
-SCCM Console Slowness Issues How to Fix SQL Query Timeout Configuration Manager ConfigMgr?
+SQL Server 2014 introduces a new design, and the new cardinality estimator is based on research on modern workloads and learning from experience.

 Resources